Your Wiggle Warrior® Practice

 Next, gently pinch your eyebrows 8 times.

-And then to finish, take a deep breath and gentle blow compassion on your shame to shrink it to the size of a jellybean.
+Gently blow compassion on it to shrink it back down to the size of a jellybean.

 (Turn on the sound and press play.)